Nuitka/Nuitka/README.rst

 can also copy them manually, but this can do extra checks, and for onefile mode, there is no manual copying possible.

+To copy some or all file in a directory, use the option ``--include-data-file=/etc/*.txt=etc/`` where you get to specify shell patterns for the files, and a subdirectory where to put them, indicated by the trailing slash.

+To copy a whole folder with all files, you can use ``--include-data-dir=/path/to/images=images`` which will copy all files including a potential subdirectory structure.
+You cannot filter here, i.e. if you want only a partial copy, remove the files beforehand.

 For package data, there is a better way, using ``--include-package-data`` which detects data files of packages automatically and copies them over.
 It even accepts patterns in shell